xiejiangzhi/input/README.md

 Input
 ===========

-Simple input handler for LOVE2D.
+Simple and powerful input handler for LOVE2D.

 ## Features